top of page

 Half and half is the secret.
 It has more fat than milk but less than cream, which means your pancakes get richness and tenderness without becoming dense or heavy.
 The fat coats the gluten strands and keeps the crumb impossibly soft.

 Canola oil instead of melted butter in the batter.
 This is a professional kitchen trick.
 Canola oil distributes more evenly through the batter than butter, which means every bite has the same moist tenderness.
-You still get butter on top where it belongs — melting into the stack.

 The 10-minute rest is non-negotiable.
 Resting the batter lets the flour fully hydrate, the leavening agents activate, and the gluten relax.
 Skip this step, and your pancakes will be tough and flat.
-Honour the rest, and the batter practically cooks itself.

 Ingredients for the Best Fluffy Pancakes

 This recipe makes about 12 pancakes — enough to serve 4 people generously, or 2 people who are serious about breakfast.
-Every ingredient here earns its place.

 • 2 cups all-purpose flour